sgenoud/replicad/packages/replicad-docs/docs/tutorial-making-a-watering-can/creating-the-shapes.md

 creation: lofting.
 We can create shapes by defining sections through which an object will pass trough.

-We have defined our three circles and create a shape that pass through them all.
+We have defined our three circles and now we create a shape that passes through them all.

 ```js withWorkbench